apache/airflow/docs/howto/operator/gcp/dataproc.rst

 Before you create a dataproc cluster you need to define the cluster.
 It describes the identifying information, config, and status of a cluster of Compute Engine instances.
+For more information about the available fields to pass when creating a cluster, visit `Dataproc create cluster API. <https://cloud.google.com/dataproc/docs/reference/rest/v1/projects.regions.clusters#Cluster>`__

 A cluster configuration can look as followed: